ministryofjustice/security-guidance/docs/multiple-consecutive-back-to-back-firewalls.md

 # Multiple consecutive \(back-to-back\) firewalls

-At `OFFICIAL` the MOJ does **not** require or prefer the use of two or more firewalls in a 'back-to-back' fashion unless they are reasonably required due to segregated role or trust management \(for example, interconnecting two networks which are managed independently\).
+At `OFFICIAL` the Ministry of Justice \(MOJ\) does **not** require or prefer the use of two or more firewalls in a 'back-to-back' fashion unless they are reasonably required due to segregated role or trust management \(for example, interconnecting two networks which are managed independently\).

 ## Same rules, same management, different vendor